turnkeylinux/tracker/RST_DOC_STYLE.rst

 Typically ``Header 1`` is used for README.rst, any additional documentation pages will start with ``Header 2``, then ``Header 3`` for page sections and ``Header 4`` for subsections. ``Header 5`` is rarely used.

-The underlining needs to be atleast as long as the text.
+The underlining *must* be as long as the header text.

 Example of headers::